alfredsoriano/sanfrancisco/README.md

 **Clustering**
 To view the clustering map, and other visualizations such as the heatmap and non-offensive/offensive plot map, I have included images of them in the images folder.
 However, they are interactive maps so the best way to view them is by opening the included .ipynb notebook file in Google Colab or VSCode, as they are already ran and loaded into their respective code blocks.
+The images folder includes three images:
+- sf_map shows the ~58,000 non-offensive/offensive points on San Francisco (useful for looking at concentrated areas of non-offensive/offensive graffiti)
+- sf_heatmap shows these points in a heat map (useful for looking at high density areas, but has a bit of noise)
+- sf_cluster shows these points in a DBSCAN clustered map (useful for looking at the most concentrated areas, without the noise)